-United States will end blanket travel bans
+United States ends blanket travel bans

-United States will require visitors to be vaccinated
+United States requires visitors to be vaccinated

-Replacing the current travel bans, the United States will instead require visitors to be vaccinated.
-The policy will kick in as of November 8, 2021.
-As before, all travelers will need to provide a negative coronavirus test result, taken within three days of travel to the United States.
-There will be no need to quarantine on arrival.
+Replacing the previous travel bans, as of November 8, 2021, the United States is instead requiring visitors to be vaccinated.
+All travelers need to provide a negative coronavirus test result — for vaccinated travelers this needs to be within three days, while for unvaccinated travelers this needs to be within one day.
+There’s no need to quarantine on arrival.

-Which vaccines will the United States accept?
+Which vaccines does the United States accept?